KJHJason/Cultured-Downloader/doc/google_oauth_guide.md

 <img src="/res/guide/gdrive_api_setup/oauth2/step-4.1.png" alt="step 4.1" style="width: 70%;">

 2. If you receive a prompt indicating that Windows Defender Firewall has blocked some features of the program, you can click either "Allow" or "Cancel" (on Windows 11).
-It doesn't matter, as it's just the OAuth2 localhost server that I developed, attaching itself to port localhost:8080 to capture your OAuth2 code during the OAuth callback for a better user experience!
+It shouldn't matter, as it's just the OAuth2 localhost server that I developed, attaching itself to port localhost:8080 to capture your OAuth2 code during the OAuth callback for a better user experience!

 3. A new tab should have opened on your default web browser, sign in with the account that you have previously added into the list of Test User on GCP.
    - Note: If you have accidentally closed the OAuth2 tab, you can click on the **Verify** button on Cultured Downloader to open the OAuth2 tab again.